ionic-team/ionic-framework/mockup/router/readme.md

 ### Simple webdev:

-1. Give markup a url: Saving the file, CMS url, or creating an endpoint serversize (django, RoR, etc)
+1. Give markup a templateUrl: Saving the file, CMS url, or creating an endpoint serversize (django, RoR, etc)
 2. In the markup, add a link all the linked pages using `href=url`

 Pros: Simple.
 Its how the web works.